Whiteknight/whiteknight.github.com/stage/threading_timeline_changes.md

 title: Threading Timeline Changes
 ---

-Yesterday I had a short talk about concurrent with plobsing.
+A few days ago I had a short talk about concurrency with plobsing.
 I was hoping that my blog posts about the topic would start a larger conversation.
 It seems that they have been successful in this regard.
 I said that I wasn't going to publish any more blog posts until I had something to write, and now, only a few days later, I have plenty to write about. plobsing seemed to like the ideas I described in general, although he had a few points to make.
 I'll describe some of his points below, and then post some of the revisions to my timeline especially which I am making in response.